 Mauca (ancient) llacta (place) is the Quechuan name for this ancient place.
-The pre-Inca citadel on the top of the hill was developed by the Wari culture, before it was occupied by the Incas.
+The pre-Inca citadel on the top of the hill was developed by the Wari culture before it was occupied by the Incas.
 It was strategically located on trading routes.
 The wari culture was active 5000BC -10000AD, prior to the Inca empire.
-Also for the Incas it became a trading route between Cusco and the coast.
+Also for the Incas, it became a trading route between Cusco and the coast.

 ‘El silencio’ the inhabited pampa of Peru

 A visit to the upper part of the Cotahuasi Canyon can be as adventurous as traversing the Cotahuasi reserve all the way up to Culipampa, and the start of the Cotahuasi river.
 We traversed the Cotahuasi reserve by bicycle with its impressive geological formations.
-Volcanic mineral deposit give the mountains green, orange and yellow colors.
+Volcanic mineral deposits give the mountains green, orange and yellow colors.
 A spectacular sight!

 It’s a rough road leading from Cotahuasi to Culipampa, so with any means of transportation, be prepared for some bouncing around.